-- 2. Raise the log loader lever to extend the legs of the log loader out as far as they will go. - 3.
-The chain securing the log loading arm to the log turner arm will be tight.
-Raise the log turner lever to raise the turner arm until there is slack in the chain. - 4.
-Unchain the loading arm from the turner arm. - 5.
+- 2. The chain securing the log loading arm to the log turner arm will be tight.
+Raise the log turner lever to raise the turner arm until there is slack in the chain. - 3.
+Unchain the loading arm from the turner arm. - 4.
 Lower the turner lever to completely lower the turner arm.
 Notice that after the turner arm is all the way down, the side support braces will begin to lower.
 Release the turner lever after the turner arm is lowered, but before the side supports begin to lower.
-This stops the log being loaded from damaging the turner and/or falling off the side of the sawmill. - 6.
+This stops the log being loaded from damaging the turner and/or falling off the side of the sawmill. - 5.
 When raising the turner lever, the side supports rise first.
-After reaching a fully vertical position, the turner arm will engage and start to rise. - 7.
+After reaching a fully vertical position, the turner arm will engage and start to rise.

 Manually lower the log loader so the legs rest on the ground.

 CAUTION!
 Be careful when lowering the log loader.
 Do not drop the loader onto the ground or perform any action which might break the velocity fuse valves on the loader cylinders.
-These valves control hydraulic flow and are necessary to prevent the loading arm from collasping during use.
+These valves control hydraulic flow and are nec-essary to prevent the loading arm from collasping during use.

-- 8. Lower the loader lever to lower the loading arm as far as it will go.
-Logs must be rolled onto the loading arm one at a time for loading onto the bed of the mill. - 9.
+- 6. Lower the loader lever to lower the loading arm as far as it will go.
+Logs must be rolled onto the loading arm one at a time for loading onto the bed of the mill. - 7.
 The front and rear toe boards should be below bed level.
 Once a tapered log has been loaded, the front or rear end of the log may be lifted to parallel the heart of the log to the path of the blade.